Skip to main content

 Biography

 Robert Lancaster is the Assistant Dean of Experiential Education.
-He teaches the Parole and Re-entry Clinic, Divorce and Child Custody Mediation, and Legal Interviewing and Counseling.
+He teaches the Parole and Re-entry Clinic, Administration of Criminal Justice I, Divorce and Child Custody Mediation, and Legal Interviewing and Counseling.
 His professional interests are primarily focused on the pedagogy of experiential legal education, exploration of issues of mass incarceration and prisoner reentry, and alternative methods of conflict resolution in family decision making.

-Prior to LSU, he was a Clinical Professor of Law at Indiana University School of Law -Indianapolis where he taught in the Civil Practice Clinic, the Judicial Field Placement Program, Lawyering Practice, and a seminar exploring wrongful convictions.
-Professor Lancaster has also taught in the Criminal Justice Defense Clinic at the Washington School of Law, American University in Washington, D.C. and was a Cover Fellow at the Yale Law School.
+Prior to LSU, he was a Clinical Professor of Law at Indiana University School of Law -Indianapolis.
+Professor Lancaster has also taught at the Washington School of Law, American University in Washington, D.C. and the Yale Law School.
 Prior to teaching, he represented death row inmates in state post-conviction and federal habeas proceedings.

-Professor Lancaster is a founding member and President of the Board of Directors of the Louisiana Parole Project – a non-profit focused on decarceration and the successful reentry of individuals who have served long prison sentences.
-He serves on the Louisiana State Advisory Committee to the United States Commission on Civil Rights, and he also serves the Louisiana State Bar Association as a member of the Access to Justice Committee and the LGBT Section of the Diversity Committee.
-Professor Lancaster was also a longstanding member of the Board of Governors for the Society of American Law Teachers (SALT)—a community of progressive law teachers working for justice, diversity and academic excellence.
+Professor Lancaster is a founding member of the Louisiana Parole Project – a non-profit focused on decarceration and the successful reentry of individuals who have served long prison sentences.
+He served on the Louisiana State Advisory Committee to the United States Commission on Civil Rights, and he also serves the Louisiana State Bar Association as a member of the Access to Justice Committee and the LGBT Section of the Diversity Committee.
+Professor Lancaster was a longstanding member of the Board of Governors for the Society of American Law Teachers (SALT)—a community of progressive law teachers working for justice, diversity and academic excellence.

 Professor Lancaster received his BA, magna cum laude, in Philosophy (with Honors in English) from Millsaps College and his JD, cum laude, from Tulane Law School.
+He was the Robert M. Cover Fellow at the Yale Law School.
 He is admitted to practice in Louisiana, Indiana, and Connecticut and is a Qualified Child Custody and Visitation Mediator in Louisiana.

 Selected Publications